 The general consensus in the medical communities is that the egg diet isn’t the safest way to lose weight.

 If you’re following any version of the egg diet, your calories will come in at under 1,000 calories a day.
 According to Harvard Medical School, it’s unsafe for women to consume less than 1,200 calories a day and for men to consume less than 1,500 unless supervised by a medical professional.

 Eating up to seven eggs a week, or more in some studies, seems to be safe for the general population, with no seeming effect on cardiovascular risk.
 Doing so may actually reduce stroke risks.
 A 2015 study confirmed that even some people with diabetes can eat eggs more liberally than previously believed, about 12 per week, without worsening cholesterol levels or blood sugar control.

-That said, a high-protein, low-carbohydrate diet may be associated with higher risks of cardiovascular disease, according to one study.
+That said, a high-protein, low-carbohydrate diet may be associated with higher risks of cardiovascular disease, according to .
 The disadvantage of this particular study is that it didn’t control or emphasize types of carbohydrate or protein sources, which could significantly influence the study outcome.

 Eating enough fiber every day is crucial to nourishing gut bacteria.
 Americans already get far below the daily recommended fiber intake.
 Since fiber is primarily found in legumes, fruits, vegetables, nuts, seeds, and whole grains, the egg diet could complicate an already low fiber intake.

 Any type of extreme crash diet designed to help with sudden weight loss might work if you can stick to it.
 However, such diets normally come with the trade-off of unhealthy consequences.
 The egg diet isn’t sustainable, and most people who follow it will put the weight back on almost as soon as they resume a normal diet.
 It’s more effective to increase exercise and choose well-balanced meals that limit calories, high-sugar foods, and processed foods.